 Ecommerce Advantage #5: Personalized Online Experience

-You can personalize the online shopping experience.
-You can segment email lists based on purchases made, location or even how much money a customer spent.
-You can also easily retarget a customer who visited your store showing them an ad for a product they added to their cart and forgot about.
-If your online store has a login feature, you can have a welcome message appear such as ‘Welcome back (name).’
-You can also offer product bundles where the customer gets to pick and choose which products they’d like to include.
-You can also personalize upsells based on what the customer has looked at or what you think they might like.
+You can also personalize the experience you provide through your email marketing campaigns.
+Try segmenting your email lists based on purchases made, location, or even how much money a customer spent.
+Another recommendation is to retarget customers who visited your online store, showing them an ad for a product they added to their cart and forgot about.
+If your online business has a login feature, you can have a welcome message appear such as ‘Welcome back (name).’

 Ecommerce Advantage #7: Easier to Encourage Impulse Buy

 Another ecommerce benefit is that you can capitalize on impulse buying as online shoppers are more inclined to partake in this.
 If you have attractive product photography, with vibrant color or human emotion, you can create ads that drive impulse buys.

 You can also execute a range of scarcity tactics such as countdown timers or showcasing limited quantities to encourage people to buy.
 Additionally, if you have a new or limited-edition item in your inventory, consider testing it out for impulse buys to see how people respond.
 As impulse shoppers tend to be more social and image-concerned, they may buy for an opportunity to boast that they got the latest product before anyone else.